dcsena/CohereHackathon/README.md

 # About
-This repo uses Cohere's embedding API and Streamlit to build a job recommendation based on user inputs resume.
+This repo uses Cohere's embedding API and Streamlit to build a job recommendation based on user's input resume.
-The database used is Cohere's job postings, scraped and parsed and stored in this repo.
-Scrape was done at 1/24/2024.
+The database used is Cohere's job postings as of 1/24/2024.
+Postings are scraped, parsed and stored in this repo.
 # Environment Setup

 ```commandline